KKNithin/mcp-context-forge/docs/docs/architecture/multitenancy.md

     participant G as Gateway
     participant SSO as SSO Provider
     participant DB as Database
-    participant A as Platform Admin
+    participant A as Platform Owner

     Note over U,A: SSO Registration with Domain Check U->>G: SSO Login (user@company.com)